Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Proofs of all results

 Plugging all of these conditional independences in Equation~\eqref{eq: proof_lemma1}, we obtain

-which is precisely the condition for the correlation $P(XZ|AC)$ being classical (Bell's local causality).
+which is precisely the condition for the correlation $P(XZ|AC)$ being classical (Eq.~\eqref{eq: classical}, with $\Lambda$ taking the role of $V$).

-To extend the argument to allow for arbitrary collaborative strategies, let $S$ denote the set of all other systems which may be under the control of other agents who may assist Alice and Charlie in the task.
-Then we immediately notice that in all the above arguments, the $d$-separation criteria used in the proof follow from NSC and free choice of $A$ and $C$ even considering causal influences mediated by additional variables in $S$.
-This proves the statement for Task \ref{task: task1}.
+To extend the argument to the case of arbitrary additional systems $S$, consider the systems $S$ being described by some causal model satisfying the d-separation property.
+In all the above arguments, the d-separation criteria used in the proof follow from NSC and free choice of $A$ and $C$, and hence hold even when considering causal influences mediated by additional variables $S$.
+This proves the statement for Task~1.

-{\bf Impossibility for Task \ref{task: task2}:} Since $\cX$, $\cZ$, $\cA$ and $\cC$ are all spacelike separated, NSC means that there can be no directed paths between any of the 4 variables in the causal model.
+{\bf Impossibility for Embedding~2:} Since $\cX$, $\cZ$, $\cA$ and $\cC$ are all spacelike separated, NSC means that there can be no directed paths between any of the 4 variables in the causal model.
 Furthermore, since $A$ and $C$ are parentless, any path between $AC$ and $XZ$ must contain a collider whose central variable is in the future of at least one of $A$ or $C$.
-It follows that $(XZ\perp^d AC)$, which implies $P(XZ|AC)=P(XZ)$, and hence that no non-classical correlations are possible. \end{proof}
+It follows that $(XZ\perp^d AC)$, which implies $P(XZ|AC)=P(XZ)$, and hence that no non-classical correlations are possible (any distribution $P(XZ)$ can be written in the form $\sum_VP(V)P(X|V)P(Z|V)$). \end{proof}